josecanciani/jscore/README.md

 ### A DomNode

 A DomNode is the object representation of a group of DOM elements, encapsulating its behavior.
+You can also think of it as a Component in other JS frameworks.

 The DomNode consists of a DOMElement tree plus -optionally- a set of other DomNode children.
-Each child is added and references are kept internally for removing dependencies later and allowing for proper garbage collection.
+Each child is added and references are kept internally for removing dependencies later and allowing for accurate garbage collection.

 DomNodes includes a set of handful methods for building the DOMElement tree and append its children.

+#### `createDomNode`

+The main method for building your node is the `createDomNode`, which sould return an HTML `Element` (more on this later, for now just know that you create HTML elements with the handful `el` method).

+This method will usually be used to create the basic DOM tree that your component will use.

 Here's a very basic application (remember a DomApp is a DomNode too) that renders a simple h1 header.

 ```javascript
 import { DomApp } from '../../dom/app.js';